 49ft wooden motor ice boat / tug.

+1933/4 Built at Penkridge to designs by Petters Ltd who also supplied the engine, believed to be water-cooled diesel or paraffin type.
+Owned by Staffordshire & Worcestershire Canal Co for use on the northern section.
+Main use believed to be towing coal boats from Cannock area to Stourport Gas, Light & Coke Co.
 Subsequent history is somewhat unclear.
 It was claimed to be in private ownership after finishing on the Staffs & Worcs, but was in British Waterways’ ownership in 1964.
 It would seem likely that it passed from S&WCCo to D&IWE on nationalisation, and perhaps was hired out privately from time to time.

 By 1964: Owned by BW and in use as a tug on the BCN

-Late 1960s: Owned by BW and in use as maintenance boat in North West, now with AS2 engine.
+Late 1960s: Owned by BW and in use as maintenance boat in North West, now with AS2 engine

-c1970: Sold to private ownership.
+c1970: Sold to private ownership

-1975: Top of hull substantially renewed including new counter block; engine and cabin rebuilt.
+1975: Top of hull substantially renewed including new counter block; engine and cabin rebuilt

-c1979: Front deck removed and well deck created by ME Braine (Boatbuilders).
+c1979: Front deck removed and well deck created by ME Braine (Boatbuilders)

-2000: Winner of the HNBOC Keay Award.
+2000: Winner of the HNBOC Keay Award

 Sometime between 2009 & 2017: Cabin removed forward of engine room and front deck reinstated.